-Mapping the relic radiation from the Big Bang with improved sensitivity and resolution, and testing theories on the birth and evolution of the Universe.
+To map the relic radiation from the Big Bang with improved sensitivity and resolution, and testing theories on the birth and evolution of the Universe.

 Scientists also know from previous observations that slightly hotter or colder patches – anisotropies – appear in the sky, different by one part in 100 000.
 These differences in temperature are the imprints left in the CMB by the primeval 'seeds' of today's huge concentrations of matter – galaxies and galaxy clusters, for example.
-Planck's high sensitivity will result in the best ever map of anisotropies in the CMB, enabling scientists to learn more about the evolution of structure in the Universe.
+Planck's high sensitivity resulted in the best ever map of anisotropies in the CMB, enabling scientists to learn more about the evolution of structure in the Universe.

 The Planck spacecraft is approximately 4.2 m high and 4.2 m wide.
-The primary mirror is 1.5 m and is accompanied by two science instruments: the Low Frequency Instrument (LFI), which operates between 30 and 70 GHz, and the High Frequency Instrument (HFI), which operates between 100 and 857 GHz.
+The primary mirror is 1.5 m and is accompanied by two science instruments: the Low Frequency Instrument (LFI), which operates between 30 and 70 GHz, and the High Frequency Instrument (HFI), which operated between 100 and 857 GHz.

 Planck was formerly called COBRAS/SAMBA (Cosmic Background Radiation Anisotropy Satellite and Satellite for Measurement of Background Anisotropies), since the mission grew out of a pair of proposals with similar objectives.

 It was renamed on approval of the mission in 1996 in honour of the German scientist Max Planck (1858-1947) who won the Nobel Prize for Physics in 1918.

 ESA's Planck observatory follows NASA’s Cosmic Background Explorer, COBE, and the Wilkinson Microwave Anisotropy Probe, WMAP.